Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Results

 \subsection{Exponent relations}

-The relations between power law exponents $D$, $\beta$ and $\mu$ are plotted in Fig. \ref{fig:relations} for the tested range of $\alpha$.
-The lines correspond to the linear trends in panel (c) of Figs. \ref{fig:fractal}, \ref{fig:spectrum}, and \ref{fig:intermittency}.
-For visual clarity, the error bars from previous figures are only reproduced in Fig. \ref{fig:relations} for the case with one decade of self-similarity.
+The relations between power law exponents $D_1$, $\beta_{TA}$ and $\mu_{TA}$ are plotted in Fig. \ref{fig6} for the tested range of $\alpha$.
+The lines correspond to the linear trends in panel (c) of Figs. \ref{fig3}, \ref{fig4}, and \ref{fig5}.
+For visual clarity, the error bars from previous figures are only reproduced in Fig. \ref{fig6} for the truncated case with one decade of self-similarity.

-A robust inverse relation between $\mu$ and $D$ is observed in Fig. \ref{fig:relations}(a).
-The results are in close agreement with the prediction $\mu = 1-D$ \cite{Frisch1978,Sreenivasan1997}, which can be derived via the correlation dimension \cite{Hentschel1983}.
-The linear trend is invariant to truncation of the power law PDF, and the primary difference across cases is the observed range in $\mu$ and $D$ values.
+A robust inverse relation between $\mu_{TA}$ and $D_1$ is observed in Fig. \ref{fig6}(a).
+The results are in close agreement with the prediction $\mu_{TA} = 1-D_1$ \cite{Frisch1978,Sreenivasan1997}, which can be derived via the correlation dimension \cite{Hentschel1983}.
+The linear trend is invariant to the Reynolds number (i.e. the truncation of the power law PDF), and the primary difference across cases is the observed range in $\mu_{TA}$ and $D_1$ values.

-Linear trends $\beta=2-D$ and $\beta=\mu+1$ also exist for the spectral exponent in Fig. \ref{fig:relations}(b,c).
-However, the linearity is limited to $\beta \gtrapprox 1.2$.
-The behavior for smaller $\beta$ is attributed to the slower rate at which $\beta$ asymptotically approaches zero, compared to the corresponding rates for $D$ and $\mu$.
+Linear trends $\beta_{TA}=2-D_1$ and $\beta_{TA}=\mu_{TA}+1$ also exist for the spectral exponent in Fig. \ref{fig6}(b,c).
+However, the linearity is limited to $\beta_{TA} \gtrapprox 1.2$.
+The behavior for smaller $\beta_{TA}$ is attributed to the slower rate at which $\beta_{TA}$ asymptotically approaches zero, compared to the corresponding rates for $D_1$ and $\mu_{TA}$.

-The results for $PDF(\tau)$ with one decade of power law are visibly offset from the other cases in Fig. \ref{fig:relations}(b,c).
-The difference in $\beta$ is approximately 0.2, which is within the extent of the error bars.
+The results for $PDF(\tau)$ with $Re_\lambda \sim 10^2$ are visibly offset from the other cases in Fig. \ref{fig6}(b,c).
+The difference in $\beta_{TA}$ is approximately 0.2, which is within the extent of the error bars.
 The difference may therefore be due to the lack of self-similarity in the statistics and the precise range chosen to fit the power law exponents.
-The result highlight the challenge in recovering the expected relations when the power law behavior is truncated to a narrow range of probability and the statistics lose the signature of self-similarity.
+The result highlights the challenge in recovering the expected relations when the Reynolds number yields a narrow inertial subrange and the cumulative statistics ($D_1$, $\mu_{TA}$) lose the signature of self-similarity.

-Aside from the offset, the relations in Fig. \ref{fig:relations} do not depend on the bounds of the power law PDF.
-Direct linear relations can be expected between power law statistics, even if the governing process is self-similar across a finite range of values.
-The effect of a truncated power law is therefore limited to the altered connection between the statistics and the probability exponent $\alpha$.
+Aside from the offset, the relations in Fig. \ref{fig6} do not depend on the Reynolds number and the bounds of the power law PDF.
+Direct linear relations can be expected between power law statistics, even if the governing distribution $PDF(\tau)$ is self-similar across a finite range of values.
+The effect of Reynolds number on the power law exponent relations is therefore limited to the altered connection between the statistics and the underlying probability exponent $\alpha$.